samuelcolvin/cloudkv/README.md

             content_type: content type of the value, defaults depends on the value type
             expires: Time in seconds before the value expires, must be >60 seconds, defaults to `None` meaning the key will expire after 10 seconds.
-            value_type: type of the value, if set this is used by pydantic to serialize the value

         Returns:
             Details of the key value pair as `KeyInfo`.